iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> As others have said, it's like the federal government app but worse.
+They should just make both available to Albertans and let us decide.
+My choice would be easy.<br> :date: __2020-11-11 23:44:19__

+> I feel it's a good idea, implemented poorly.
+Within an hour of 100% battery I am down to 85%.
+Not well designed.
+It's not right for me...
+I have uninstalled it.<br> :date: __2020-11-11 04:00:11__

+> Horrible battery drain.
+UCP should smarten up and do things well instead of cheaply.<br> :date: __2020-11-09 23:44:44__

+> I am still getting a notice that says "if you are getting this message please restart your phone" I did and the message came right back.
+Glad we are spending thousands on this app Kenny.<br> :date: __2020-11-09 06:15:49__

 > Alberta needs to stop fighting with the Federal Government and merge this app with the national app.
 Which is why this won't run in the background...feds are blocking the ability with Google.<br> :date: __2020-11-07 04:24:05__

 > I appreciate the effort Alberta made to get this out so quickly, but it's time to switch the Federal system which is more reliable, comprehensive, and easier on my battery.
 Uninstalling as there not enough people using this anyway.<br> :date: __2020-10-08 04:03:34__